Evergreen Revolution

 What is the Green Revolution and Why Did it Fail?

 M. S. Swaminathan observed in his research that the green revolution was degrading the environment be it soil depletion, groundwater pollution, soil erosion, loss of fertility, or loss of biodiversity.
-He wanted to fix this problem by making agriculture more sustainable whilst looking at the poverty rate of India.
+He wanted to fix this problem by making agriculture more sustainable whilst looking at the poverty rate in India.

-1. The green revolution was introduced in India to accelerate the agriculture of India and make them bread-earners from beggars.
+1. The Green Revolution was introduced in India to accelerate the agriculture of India and make them bread-earners from beggars.
 Though India became self-sufficient and even sufficient enough to export crops, major loopholes and drawbacks were faced by the farmers and by India as a whole

 3. More fertilizers were being used which eventually decreased the yield rate and increased soil erosion which then seeped into the groundwater and was contaminating the potable water